sveltekit-i18n/lib/examples/README.md

 - app translations are loaded the same way as for `multi-page` (SSR)
 - component's translations are loaded on component mount (CSR only - Svelte does not provide server side `load` method for components, so translation loaders are triggered asynchronously within `onMount` function)

+`custom-modifiers`
+- this app, demonstrates custom modifiers integration (`config.customModifiers`) and includes an overview of built-in modifiers.

 ## How to